Financial-Times/dotcom-page-kit/packages/anvil-middleware-asset-loader/readme.md

 ### Loader

-A copy of the asset loader will be added to `response.locals.assets.loader`.
-See the [asset loader] documentation for a list of available methods.
+A copy of the asset loader will be added to each response and made available at `response.locals.assets.loader`.
+See the [asset loader] documentation for a list of available methods and their usage.

 ### Resource Hints

-Methods to create resource hints will be added to `response.locals.assets.resourceHints`.
+Methods to add and use resource hints will be added to each response and made available at `response.locals.assets.resourceHints`.
 The available methods are listed below.

 #### `.add(url: string)`

 Adds a resource hint to the response for the given URL or path.
-The file type will be inferred from the file extension.
+The resource type (style, script, image, or font) will be inferred from the file extension.

 #### `.toString(filename: string)`

-Formats all resource hints to be sent as a `link` header.
+Formats all resource hints added to the response into a valid `link` header string.
+This is intended to only be used internally but may be useful for debugging purposes.

 ## Options